 Section 2.
 Nominations.
 No person may be a candidate in a club election who has not been nominated in accordance with these By-laws.
-Those nominated for any elected Club position must have been a full member in good standing of the club for a period of at least one year prior to their nomination.
+Those nominated for any elected Club position must have been a voting member in good standing of the club for a period of at least one year prior to their nomination.
 A Nominating Committee shall be chosen by the Board of Directors before August 1st of each year.
-The Committee shall consist of six members, one from each Region and three alternates, one from each Region (as defined in Article V), all full members in good standing, no more than one of whom may be a member of the current Board of Directors.
+The Committee shall consist of six members, one from each Region and three alternates, one from each Region (as defined in Article V), all voting members in good standing, no more than one of whom may be a member of the current Board of Directors.
 The Board shall name a chairman for the committee.
 The Nominating Committee may conduct its business by mail, fax, email, or telephone.
 The results of the committee's deliberations shall be confirmed in writing within 7 days but no later than September 1st to the Recording Secretary.
 All deliberations of the Nominating Committee shall remain confidential.

-- The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each office vacancy and for each other position on the Board of Directors and a candidate for the Delegate to the American Kennel Club and shall procure the acceptance of each nominee so chosen as well as a resume for each individual nominated.
+a.
+The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each office vacancy and for each other position on the Board of Directors and a candidate for the Delegate to the American Kennel Club and shall procure the acceptance of each nominee so chosen as well as a resume for each individual nominated.
 The Corresponding Secretary, upon notification of the Recording Secretary shall send the list, including the full name of each candidate and the name of the State in which they reside, to each voting member of the Club on or before September 20th so that additional nominations may be made by members, if they so desire.

-- Additional nominations of eligible members may be made by written petition addressed to the Recording Secretary and received at the Recording Secretary's regular address on or before November 15th signed by 10 voting members in good standing and accompanied by the written acceptance of each such additional nominee signifying his willingness to be a candidate, together with a resume of the nominee's experience.
+b.
+Additional nominations of eligible members may be made by written petition addressed to the Recording Secretary and received at the Recording Secretary's regular address on or before November 15th signed by 10 voting members in good standing and accompanied by the written acceptance of each such additional nominee signifying his willingness to be a candidate, together with a resume of the nominee's experience.

 No person shall be a candidate for more than one position.
 Nominations cannot be made at the Annual Meeting or in any other manner that as prescribed above.